bigbadcyborg/Robotics-assignment-5/README.md

 **Quantization Techniques for LLMs**

-Even with optimizations made on LlaMa.cpp, we still need to optimize the model itself to run on Jetson.
+Even with optimizations made on LlaMa.cpp, we still need to optimize the model itself to run on edge devices.
 One of the most important techniques is quantization.
 Quantization is the process of reducing the precision of a model's weights (its parameters).
 Most models are trained using 32-bit floating-point (FP32) or 16-bit floating-point (FP16) numbers.
 These numbers are very precise (e.g., 3.14159265...).
 Quantization converts these high-precision numbers into lower-precision numbers, like 8-bit integers (INT8) or 4-bit integers (INT4).
 These numbers are less precise (e.g., they might only store 3.14).

-Quantization has two massive benefits for devices like the Jetson.
+Quantization has two massive benefits for devices like edge devices.
 The first is Smaller Model Size.
 The model file becomes significantly smaller.
 A 7B model that is ~14GB at FP16 becomes only ~3.8GB at 4-bit.
 This is the difference between fitting in RAM or not.
 The second is Faster Inference.
 CPUs and GPUs can perform math on integers much faster than on floating-point numbers.
 This results in a significant speed-up in how fast the model can generate tokens.
 The trade-off is a very small loss in accuracy, but modern quantization methods make this loss acceptable.

-Smaller model size is crucial for running on Jetson Xavier NX, which only has 8GB of RAM to be shared between CPU and GPU.
-The model's context (the "memory" of the conversation) needs to be where the CPU and GPU can access.
-Otherwise, if you run out of RAM, you will crash the system.
-We can mitigate this by increasing the swap space on your Jetson to 8GB, as was already done by the IA.
-However, using the SD card ‘virtual RAM is very slow.
-This means that RAM size can be a bottleneck for running LLMs, providing a reason why someone might want Jetsons with higher RAM capacity despite the higher price tag.
+Smaller model size is crucial for running on edge devices, which only has 8GB of VRAM in our case.
+The model's context (the "memory" of the conversation) needs to be where the CPU and GPU can access it.
+Otherwise, if you run out of VRAM, you will crash the LLM.

 Let us now talk about the quantization ecosystem relevant to users when they want to download a model from Hugging Face.
 The following shows a GGUf file from HuggingFace that was used as a demo in this assignment.

 `llama-2-7b-32k-insturct.Q4_K_M.gguf`

 From the name of the model, aside from the fact that this is an LlaMa2 model with 7b parameters, we can actually see the type of quantization technique used before distribution on Hugging Face.

 "K-M" refers to a specific, advanced quantization method used in llama.cpp.
 The "K" stands for K-means (a clustering algorithm).
 Older 4-bit quantization methods (like Q4_0) were simple and fast but lost more accuracy.
 The "K-quants" are smarter.
 Instead of just rounding numbers, the K-means algorithm is used to group the model's weights into clusters.
 It then stores the centroids (the center point) of those clusters.
 This method is much better at preserving the important information in the weights, leading to a much lower accuracy loss.

 Therefore, when you see a file named `llama-2-7b-chat.Q4_K_M.gguf`, you can note the following from the file name: Q4: It's a 4-bit quantization. _K: It uses the advanced K-means method. _M: This stands for "Medium."
 It uses a 256-block size, which offers the best balance between quality and file size.
 You may also see _S (Small), which is slightly lower quality but smaller.